JanssenProject/jans/docs/admin/terraform/README.md

 ## Directory structure

-The directory holding Terraform configuration files may look something like that
+The directory holding Terraform configuration files may look like the following:

 ```
 |-- versions.tf: specify the required providers, i.e. Janssen, with their respective version